Nike Romaleos Vs Savaleos: Which One is Worth Your Money?

 If you have wide feet, you may want to go up a whole size.
 They feel great if you can get the size down perfectly, but if they are making your feet feel cramped, you are not going to be on your game in the gym.

-Are Savaleos Good for CrossFit?
+Are The Nike Savaleos Good for CrossFit Workouts?

 nike-savaleos-vs-romaleos